MariaAleja05/IndusStock/README.md

 └── MainIndusStock.py
 ```
 The following diagram reflects how the code is structured, and illustrates the relationships between the different modules of the project as follows:
+      - MainIndusStock is the main file that launches the application and interacts with the MainWindow class.
       - MainWindow creates the GUI, validates data using DataValidator, and manages database operations through DataBaseBuild.
       - DataValidator contains validation methods, such as validateFields() and validateNIT().
       - DataBaseBuild includes methods for handling the database, like connect() and createTables().